yohn-dezmon/yohn-dezmon/GeoPandas/project-nyc-trees/ideas.md

 - they can cause distortions as you move away from the equator and Prime Meridian.
 - To mitigate these distortions, especially for more localized maps and analyses, projected CRSs are often used.
 - WGS84 is a geographic CRS

+2. can we create lines from a bunch of points?
+If we give each point a buffer, we could try to find the longest lines of trees in NYC!